Odyssey

 Explorer showing the named Operation tab and bookmark icon

-We can use the panel on the left of the Explorer to access that we've saved to a collection.
-Clicking the bookmark icon at the top of the menu opens up all of our Operation Collections, where we can see our TracksForHome has been saved for quick access!
+We can use the panel on the left of the Explorer to access operations that we've saved to a collection.
+Clicking the bookmark icon at the top of the menu opens up all of our Operation Collections, where we can see our TracksForHome operation has been saved for quick access!

 http://localhost:4000